Understanding Male Fertility Preferences in Zambia

-Context of the Evaluation:
+Context of the evaluation

 Zambia currently holds one of the world's highest maternal mortality ratios, with 729 maternal deaths per 100,000 live births,2 and a similarly high infant mortality ratio with 92 deaths per 1,000 live births.3 Family planning and reproductive health services are not uniformly available throughout the country, and 60 percent of currently pregnant women in Lusaka report that the pregnancy was unwanted.
-Although 100 percent of women reporting unwanted pregnancies report being familiar with at least one method of modern contraception, including pills, condoms, injectable contraceptives and contraceptive implants, only 48 percent of women have ever used any modern method of contraception, and only 37 percent currently use modern contraceptives.
-This study is a follow-up to a two-year study in 2007 that found that women were less likely to seek family planning services if their husbands were present when the services were offered.
+Although 100 percent of women reporting unwanted pregnancies report being familiar with at least one method of modern contraception, including pills, condoms, injectable contraceptives, and contraceptive implants, only 48 percent of women have ever used any modern method of contraception, and only 37 percent currently use modern contraceptives.
+This study is a follow-up to a two year study in 2007 that found that women were less likely to seek family planning services if their husbands were present when the services were offered.

-Details of the Intervention:
+Details of the intervention

-This study will investigate potential avenues to involve male partners in family planning decisions, both by understanding the origins of male preferences and designing educational measures to better inform them about the importance of family planning.
+This study investigated potential avenues to involve male partners in family planning decisions, both by understanding the origins of male preferences and designing educational measures to better inform them about the importance of family planning.
 By providing information on the increased risk of maternal mortality when a woman has children too close together, this program aims to increase male acceptance of family planning, and therefore improve the ability to involve males in health decisions without risking female health.

-Results and Policy Lessons:
+Results and policy lessons